 During our regular security audit for CES, we noticed that we have Cisco Secure Email Cloud Gateway customers that are using port 3268 or 389 for LDAP sessions.
-By default, there is no security provision for these ports, making you vulnerable to man-in-the-middle attacks.
+By default, these ports have no security provision, making you vulnerable to man-in-the-middle attacks.

 What is a Man in the Middle Attack?

-Man-In-The-Middle (MiTM) is an Attacker or an Observer which is between the Protocol Client and the Protocol Server.
+Man-In-The-Middle (MiTM) is an Attacker or Observer between the Protocol Client and the Protocol Server.

-A Man-In-The-Middle Attacker is typically trying for impersonation of the Protocol Client or the Protocol Server.
+A Man-In-The-Middle Attacker typically tries to impersonate the Protocol Client or the Protocol Server.

 Secure connections are methods to attempt to prevent Man-In-The-Middle

 We request you change your LDAP ports to 3269/636 ASAP!